0lvin/LightSensor/README.md

 ## General rules

-Application never sends any information that recieved until work in any (explicit/implicit) way.
-Application does not have ability to comunicate with any endpoint outside of device(by network or any other way of communication).
+Application never sends any information that received until work in any (explicit/implicit) way.
+Application does not have ability to communicate with any endpoint outside of device(by network or any other way of communication).